karolciba/misp/README.md

 # MISP
-MIcro liSP (or Mosty Inefective liSP) exercise implementation in C++ aimed at achieving bare minimal Lisp support as exercise both in C++ and Lisp.
+MIcro liSP (or Mosty Impractical liSP) exercise implementation in C++ aimed at achieving bare minimal Lisp support as exercise both in C++ and Lisp.

 Goal is to obtain bare minimum primitives(axioms) required to boostrap allowing rest of the